 So what then lies behind these attitudes?
-We asked those who expressed support for internet voting why they held this position.
-Most answers related to themes of convenience and ensuring that votes are received.
+Among those who are supportive of internet voting, we asked them why they held this position.
+Most answers were related to themes of convenience and ensuring that votes are received.
 Sample answers related to convenience include:

-"So easy, don't have to go out to vote, vote in the comfort of your home"

-- "It is more convenient and reliable"

-- "Ease of voting.
-I'm more likely to vote"

-- "It's more convenient"
+"So easy, don't have to go out to vote, vote in the comfort of your home" "It is more convenient and reliable" "Ease of voting.
+I'm more likely to vote" "It's more convenient"